Skip to main content

 Declaration aspectOur MVPProduction engines

-Edge declarationExplicit read() / write() calls in setup lambdaUE5: macro-generated metadata.
+Edge declarationExplicit read() / write() / readWrite() calls in setup lambdaUE5: macro-generated metadata.
 Frostbite: lambda-based, similar to MVP.

 Queue assignmentSingle queuePer-pass flags: graphics, compute, async compute, copy

-RebuildFull rebuild every frameUE5: hybrid (cached topology, invalidated on change).
+RebuildFull rebuild every frameUE5: hybrid (cached topology, invalidated on change or explicit engine events).
 Others: dynamic rebuild.

 #

 This is where production engines diverge most from our MVP.
 The compile phase runs entirely on the CPU, between declaration and execution.
 Our MVP does five things here: topo-sort, cull, scan lifetimes, alias, and compute barriers.
-Production engines do the same five — plus pass merging, async compute scheduling, split barrier placement, and barrier batching.
+Production engines do the same five, plus async compute scheduling, split barrier placement, and barrier batching.

 MVP compile